Eyewitness account

 Private vehicles and Army Jeeps previously status symbols then turned liability (the ultimate was Ky’s handgun and jet used to court his hostess de l’air later turned spouse).
 After offloading passengers, the convoy U turned to continue its mission.
 We then became an easy mark.

-That March lightning-fast retreat left disgruntled civilians and Army – who themselves abandoned by superiors – with no time to evacuate, immediate families included.
-Mob hysteria could care less friends from foes.
+That March lightning-fast retreat left disgruntled civilians and Army – who themselves abandoned by superiors – with no time to evacuate their immediate families.
+Mob hysteria could care less.
+Friends or foes.
 SVN dominoes (not the theory of the same name by the Eisenhower administration) fell one by one, folding its MR map from Central Region to Central District on Convoy of tears.

 War got close to the waterfront.